zanottipaolo/DB1-Agile/README.md

 # :construction: Work in progress :construction:

 ### How to run

 1. Enable virtual enviroment with `<venv>/Scripts/activate`
 2. Set debug mode with `$env:FLASK_ENV = "development"` (on PowerShell) `set FLASK_ENV=development` (on CMD)
 3. Run with `flask run`

+### Update db structure

+1. Open a python shell inside the project folder
+2. Import the update function with `from backend.database import init_db`
+3. Run the update function with `init_db()`

 Made by: